Message from the vicar

 Dear St Michael’s church family,

-With love in Christ, CARL
+With love in Christ, as always, CARL

 Rev'd Carl Chambers